Lilo & Stitch (franchise): Lilo & Stitch: The Series (2003–2006)

 Continuing where Stitch!
 The Movie left off, Lilo and Stitch are given the task of collecting the rest of Jumba's missing experiments, changing them from bad to good, and finding the one place where they truly belong.
 Meanwhile, the former Captain Gantu and his reluctant partner, Experiment 625, try to capture the experiments for the imprisoned Dr. Hämsterviel.

 Running for a total of 65 episodes over two seasons, The Series ended with the television film Leroy & Stitch.

 Lilo & Stitch 2: Stitch Has a Glitch (2005)

 Set at a time between the original film and Stitch!
 The Movie, Lilo (voiced by Dakota Fanning in this film) and her classmates are preparing for a hula competition where the winner gets to perform at the local May Day festival.
 Each student is required to create an original dance.
 While preparing for the competition, Stitch's past comes back to haunt him.
-It seems that after Stitch was created, Jumba did not get a chance to fully charge Stitch's molecules before they were both arrested.
+It seems that after Stitch was created, Jumba did not get a chance to fully charge Stitch's molecules before he was arrested.
 At first, this glitch causes Stitch to revert to his old destructive programming, but it will ultimately destroy him if Jumba cannot create a charging pod before Stitch's energy runs out.